Boston Manor House

-Boston Manor is an English Jacobean manor house built in 1622 with internal alterations, intensively restored in later centuries and Boston Manor Park is the adjoining publicly owned green space including a lake.
+Boston Manor House is an English Jacobean manor house built in 1622 with internal alterations, intensively restored in later centuries.
 It was the manor house of one of the early medieval-founded manors in Middlesex.
-Since 1965 its small part of the parish of Hanwell has been part of the London Borough of Hounslow in west London.
+Since 1965 the manor's small part of the parish of Hanwell has been part of the London Borough of Hounslow in west London.
+Boston Manor Park is the publicly owned green space, including a lake, which adjoins the house.